 Vitamin D is an important mineral because without it, your body cannot convert calcium to a usable form.
 Children, with their growing bones, need ample vitamin D, and because this is a fat-soluble vitamin, supplementation can result in overdose.
 Allowing children to play outdoors for 10-15 minutes daily without sunscreen if they’re fair-skinned helps their bodies manufacture the perfect levels of this vital nutrient.

-You make the most vitamin D when you expose large portions of the body to the sun, so let the little ones take off their tops and play in the sprinkler over the summer.
+You make the most vitamin D when you expose large portions of the body to the sun, so let the kids take off their tops and play in the sprinkler over the summer.
 In the winter, have them sit near a sunny window daily, and do bundle them up and send them out unless the weather is truly too dreadful.

 2. Going Outside Is Critical to Serotonin Production